ogrisel/pythinkgear/README.md

 ## Setup under Linux

-Here are the instructions to make the Mindset available as a serial device suitable for direct access by `pythinkgear` under Ubuntu 11.04:
+Here are the instructions to make the Mindset available as a serial device suitable for direct access by `pythinkgear` under Ubuntu / Debian:

 - As root create a file named `/etc/bluetooth/rfcomm.conf` to define a serial binding `/dev/rfcomm0` for the bluetooth device.
 Configure it as follows